anoopsarkar/nlp-class/archive/hw_fa2018/hw0.md

 Make sure you add the `g-` before your group name.
 It's important to name the repo exactly as you see here.

-Do not use any obscene words in your group name.
-Be mature about your choice of group name.
-That does not mean it cannot be funny, just be aware that your choice of group name may offend someone else so be considerate of others.

 Leave all other settings as they are and click the `Create Project` button at the bottom left of the page.